danielboots/fytletic/README.md

 ## Deployment to Heroku

-This project is connected to Heroku using automatic deployment through connection to my GitHub repository, this was achieved through the following steps.
+This project is connected to Heroku using automatic deployment through connection to my GitHub repository, all media and static files are hosted on Amazon Web Services S3 bucket. this was achieved through the following steps.

+### Prerequisites and optional features:

+* This site supports a merchandise shop and the payment gateway used was Stripe, if you would like to use stripe you can sign up for an account here [Stripe](https://www.stripe.com/)

+* Emails are handled by connecting to Gmail you will need a Gmail account if you wish to implement this feature, sign up for an account here: [GMAIL](https://www.gmail.com/)

 1. Firstly and foremost one should create a new repository over at GitHub creating an env.py file to store sensitive data.